Casper64/vaunt/README.md

 Vaunt is a cms with visual editor written in [V](https://vlang.io/) that you can use to generate static sites.

+**License**

+About the license: any websites generated with Vaunt are license free since they don't contain any code used in this repository.

 ![vaunt_2](https://user-images.githubusercontent.com/43839798/232623199-0df92ccc-2b12-489c-9a35-b730b9c6476d.png)

 ## Features